FAQ for CityU SMS (for Staff and Student)

 Short Messaging Service is an effective means for asynchronous communication.
 It has long been used in customer services and peer messaging, either one-to-one (personal) or one-to-many (broadcast).
 SMS can be one-way as often seen in advertising, or two-ways where recipient can response.

-The centrally-supported CityU SMS service is authentic and helps prevent staff and students from receiving fake SMS purporting to be the university or department.
+The centrally-supported CityU SMS service is authentic and helps prevent department recipients from receiving fake SMS purporting to be the university or department.

 University IT services, such as the CAP (CityU Announcement Portal), and departmental IT services may make use of the central SMS to communicate timely matters to you.